 Narrating the Postcolonial North: Travel, Writing, Performance

-The research group Narrating the Postcolonial North: Travel, Writing, Performance does research on cultural and ecologically sustainable tourism development and new interaction practices in the Arctic.
+The research group Narrating the Postcolonial North: Travel, Writing, Performance does research on cultural and ecologically sustainable tourism development, media, and new interaction practices in the Arctic.

 - Studies natures and cultures at display in the north and emerging forms of experience production in northern tourism, media, and creative industries